thomashope/thomashope_xyz/README.md

 `./build.py` to build the site into `public/`

-`./serve.sh` to serve the built site on localhost
+`./serve.sh` to serve the built site to something like `localhost:8000`

-`./auto_build.sh` will watch for directory changes in `src/` and rebuild she site automatically.
+`./auto_build.sh` will watch for directory changes in `src/` and rebuild the site automatically.
 Press `ctrl-z` at the terminal to kill it!